bestcolour/site/_posts/2024-06-23-cloudTyphoonPrediction-ProjectPost.markdown

 <br>

-Our microservice and components are all containerised in Docker and orchestrated by K8s to ensure a more resilient web application when it is placed under many request calls.
+Our microservices and components are all containerised in Docker and orchestrated by K8s to ensure a more resilient web application when it is placed under many request calls.
 We made use of Horizontal Pod Autoscaler to ensure that there was sufficient instances of each microservice available to replace any component that may have failed.

 <br>
 <br>